 There are some travel expenses that are not deductible – even if they have to do with your investment property.
 For example, if you are going there to work on replacing the roof, well guess what, you can’t deduct those miles.
 It all has to do with whether or not you are making a repair or a capital improvement.
 Keeping reading to find out why.

-Other Expenses – Other expenses related to your investment property that are deductible include advertising, cleaning, pest control, equipment rental, supplies, trash removal and owner paid yard maintenance.
+Other expenses related to your investment property that are deductible include advertising, cleaning, pest control, equipment rental, supplies, trash removal, and the owner paid yard maintenance.

 Tips to Keep Your Cash